 Heating (with some exceptions), electricity and contents insurance.

 Electricity is sub-metered, so each studio has an individual meter which is read every six months and an invoice sent to the tenant.

 For some studio buildings (if each studio in that building has been given an individual rateable value) you will need to complete a simple form called an SBRR (Small Business Rates Relief) for the local authority business rates department.
 This will qualify you for 100% rates relief.

 Generally they don’t.

-There are a notable exceptions: Haymerle Road and Deborah House have full central heating during the daytime.
+There are a notable exceptions: Haymerle Road and Deborah House have full central heating during the winter months from Oct — April.